hseager/super-benji/README.md

       - Spend gold to heal
     - Get an item and more enemies next round
     - Pick a ? card, get health, gold, item or curse?
-  - Don't do tilesets, it looks bad and takes up too much space.
-  - Change colour through acts, add astroids or something to dodge in the story (Ion storms).
-  - Maybe add planets or galaxies in the BG
 - Perfect bonus
   - Gives gold bonus
   - Each upgrade option